To know the will of God for us is to know the mind of God at any given time, and this helps us choose the right paths in life.

 The Specific Will of God

 God brings clarity into our lives when he saves us.
 Our desires change, our ambitions and aspirations also seek to reflect the wonderful grace of God.
 Our spirit becomes open to receive directions from Him and willing to fulfill his ultimate desire for us here on earth.
-Not that life in Christ now become bed of roses, but it is a life that is free in the yoke of Christ.
-It is a life that have the supernatural ability to obey God and not sin, Satan, self or the society.
+Not that life in Christ now becomes a bed of roses, but it is a life that is free in the yoke of Christ.
+It is a life that has the supernatural ability to obey God and not sin, Satan, self, or society.
 Being in God’s specific will for us is finding our purpose in life and this is the road to true happiness and satisfaction.
 He said to his disciples, “…Follow me, and I will make you fishers of men.”
-As we follow him, he begin to make us that man or woman in his own mind.
+As we follow him, he begins to make us that man or woman in his own mind.